 - Choose which of their two players they wish to play home or away in the first match

-- 7.3 The team that loses the coin toss must go with the other option.
+- 7.3 The team losing the coin toss must choose the other option.

-Team A wins the coin toss and decides on option a. chose the matchups.
+Team A wins the coin toss and decides on option a. choose the matchups.

-Team B, that losing the coin toss, will end up with option b. chose which of their two players they wish to play home or away in the first match
+Team B, losing the coin toss, must choose option b. choose which of their two players they wish to play home or away in the first match

-- 8.1 The standings in the Regular Season will determine the seedings for the Quarterfinals in the Playoffs as follow:
+- 8.1 The standings in the Regular Season determine the right to choose opponent for the Quarterfinals as follow: